gheenie/devops-mocks/README.md

 The `NumberCruncher` eats number facts, although it only has a limited capacity.
 When it is started you have to specify the size of its tummy (ie how many number facts it can store).
 It has a `NumberRequester` built in.
 To `crunch` a number, it uses the `NumberRequester` to get a number fact.
 It then does one of three things:
 1. It hates odd numbers, so if the number is odd, it just rejects it with a "Yuk!" message.
 1. If the number is even, and its tummy is not full, it happily eats the number fact and returns a "Yum!" message.
-1. If the number is even, and its tummy is full, it expels one number fact at random from its tummy to make room for the new one.
+1. If the number is even, and its tummy is full, it expels the oldest number fact from its tummy to make room for the new one.
 It returns a "Burp!" message.

 ### Example:
 If we start a REPL, we should be able to do something like this: